Florida Lions Eye Bank changed its name to Beauty of Sight on September 1, 2023

 Nolan Bourgeois

-In 2014, Nolan Bourgeois faced a life-altering challenge when he developed a rare and rapidly progressing infection in his right cornea.
-The infection not only caused severe pain but also led to the loss of vision in that eye.
-Nolan's corneal specialist, Dr. Guillermo Amescua of Bascom Palmer Eye Institute, recognized that a corneal transplant would be necessary—if the eye could be saved.
+In 2014, Nolan developed a rare, rapid-onset infection of his right cornea, leading to loss of vision and terrible pain.
+Nolan’s ophthalmologist, Dr. Guillermo Amescua of Bascom Palmer Eye Institute, knew his patient would need a corneal transplant—if his eye could be saved.

-Several years after the initial infection that stole his sight, Nolan's eye was finally healthy enough for transplant surgery.
-In 2018, he received a corneal transplant at Bascom Palmer Eye Institute, with tissue provided by Beauty of Sight.
-The surgery was a success, with Nolan reporting a significant improvement in his visual acuity and quality of life soon after.
-He continues to see Dr. Amescua for follow-up care and remains deeply involved with the Corneal Transplant Support Group, offering hope and guidance to others navigating similar challenges.
+Several years after developing the infection that robbed him of the sight in his right eye, Nolan’s eye was healthy enough for transplant surgery.
+In 2018, Nolan received a corneal transplant at Bascom Palmer Eye Institute with tissue from Beauty of Sight.
+Nolan reported dramatically improved visual acuity after surgery.
+He continues to see Dr. Amescua for follow-up and has remained involved with the Corneal Transplant Support Group on Facebook.

-If you wish to tell your story please send us correspondence to our offices as shown in the Contact Us page or send an email to efcaraza@med.miami.edu.
+If you wish to tell your story, please send us the correspondence to our offices as shown in the Contact Us page or send an email to efcaraza@med.miami.edu.
 We will not distribute or publish your story without your consent.

 Writing to the Recipient of Your Loved One’s Cornea: Helpful Guidelines